fingent-corp/gateway-prestashop-mastercard-module/README.md

 - On clicking on the Full Refund button, the amount will be refunded to the user.

-- To Restock the ordered product, you will need to do the process of creating PrestaShop Refund on top of Mastercard Payment Gateway module refund process
+- To Restock the ordered product, you will need to the process of creating a PrestaShop Refund on top of the Mastercard Payment Gateway module refund process

 #### Partial Refund